 Simple, delicious, flexible Rogan Josh Sauce

 Indian food is not only amazingly delicious and nutritious, many of the ingredients are thought to have aphrodisiac, anti-inflammatory and anti-oxidant properties.
-Turmeric, especially, which contains curcumin, is thought to have great healing properties.

 These aphrodisiacs are highlighted in red.
 Rogan Josh also contains garam masala which just means mixed spice.
 However, all the spices in the Garam Masala have supposedly aphrodisiac properties.
 For a perfect date night menu, Rojan Josh is one of my favourites.
 The sauce can be made in advance and your choice of protein added at least 30mins before serving to bathe in and absorb all these incredibly tasty, healthy spices.
 Serve with a side of delicious, nutritious, spicy green vegetables.
 If having rice, prepare the previous night to create resistant starch.
 Add a small handful of lentils with 5-6 cloves and cardamons to improve the flavour and nutritional value.
 In fact, most Indian dishes are best prepared in advance to allow the aromas and tastes to really permeate through the food.